 Regardless of reporting option selected, all providers must first register for ImmTrac2 access and receive login credentials from ImmTrac2 Customer Support.
-To register for ImmTrac2 access, providers may obtain and complete an ImmTrac2 Registration Packet (for providers and schools) from www.dshs.state.tx.us/immunize/immtrac2 Customer Support at 1-800-348-9158.
+To register for ImmTrac2 access, providers may obtain and complete an ImmTrac2 Registration Packet (for providers and schools) from www.dshs.state.tx.us/immunize/immtrac/default.shtm or request it from ImmTrac2 Customer Support at 1-800-348-9158.